Visiting Palm Springs and Joshua Tree: A Complete Guide

 The giant figure wears that famously billowing white dress she wore in “The Seven Year Itch” while standing over a subway grate.
 I recognized this particular artwork from when it was on loan to the Grounds for Sculpture in our home state of New Jersey for a number of years.
 (There’s ALWAYS a Jersey connection everywhere we go!
 Long live the Garden State!)
 You can read about the Grounds for Sculpture here.

-When she returned to Palm Springs in 2021, the placement of the statue right at the exit to Palm Springs Art Museum apparently caused a bit of a stir.
+When she returned to Palm Springs in 2021, the placement of the statue right at the exit to the Palm Springs Art Museum apparently caused a bit of a stir.
 The concern is that as people exit the museum, they are presented with Marilyn’s backside and exposed underwear, and the inevitable “up-skirted” selfies are bound to happen.

 In my humble opinion, it’s just a statue, folks - some art in the desert honoring a beloved star who frequented the place, so let’s just simmer down.